-BID/OFFER CLOSED ON

-November 8, 2023 In compliance with the proviso to Regulation 21A of the SEBI Merchant Banker Regulations and Regulation 23(3) of the SEBI ICDR Regulations, IIFL Securities Limited will be involve the due diligence certificate and has been disclosed as BRLM for the Offer. ly in marketing of the Offer.
-IIFL Securities Limited has sign
+BID/OFFER CLOSES ON November 8, 2023 # In compliance with the proviso to Regulation 21A of the SEBI Merchant Banker Regulations and Regulation 23(3) of the SEBI ICDR Regulations, IIFL Securities Limited will be involved only in marketing of the Offer.
+IIFL Securities Limited has signed the due diligence certificate and has been disclosed as BRLM for the Offer.